Battlestar Galactica season 3

 The third season of the reimagined science fiction television series Battlestar Galactica premiered on Sci Fi in the United States on October 6, 2006, and concluded on March 25, 2007.
 Unlike the previous season, it was not split into two parts and did not have an extended hiatus during the middle of the season.
 The third season contained 20 episodes.

 Cast and characters

 Main cast

-These actors were credited during the opening sequence:
+These actors are credited during the opening sequence: